Release Me (Zoë Badwi song)

-"Release Me" is a song performed by Australian singer-songwriter, Zoë Badwi.
-The single was co-written by Badwi, Ivan Gough, Grant Smillie and Colin Snape.
-It was released digitally on 15 November 2008.
+"Release Me" is the debut solo single by Australian singer Zoë Badwi, released digitally on 15 November 2008.
+It was co-written by Badwi, Ivan Gough, Grant Smillie and Colin Snape.
 "Release Me" reached number one on the ARIA Clubs Chart and received two nominations including "Best Dance Release" at the 2009 ARIA Music Awards and "Dance Work of the Year" at the 2010 APRA Awards.

 Background

 In an interview with Auspop, Badwi stated that while she was playing with her band at a venue in Melbourne, Grant Smillie of Australian duo TV Rock was having a Sunday afternoon drink and that she saw him tapping his foot.
 "He came up to me afterwards and he said You’re great, do you write your own stuff?.
 I said, yeah, I sure do and he said, I’ll send you some beats – and we’ll see what happens.
 So he sent me some beats and I wrote "Release Me" and went around to sing it to him and the other guy from TV Rock [Ivan Gough] and they both just said yep, we love it."